ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 If using the script unittest_targets.py for executing unit tests, the following packages are needed.

 ```
-pip install pyserial mbed-ls termcolor
+pip install pyserial mbed-ls mbed-cli termcolor mercurial
 ```

-Other required python packages are mbed-cli and and mbed-ls.
-It should not matter if those are installed under python2 or python3 as they are command-line tools.
+Python packages mbed-cli and and mbed-ls are command line tools so it should not matter if those are installed under Python2 or Python3.
 These packages have been tested for Python2, with the following versions: mbed-ls(1.7.9) and mbed-cli(1.10.1).
+They have also been tested for Python3, with the following versions: mbed-ls(1.7.12) and mbed-cli(1.10.5).
+Package mercurial is needed for package mbed-cli.

 ### Generating new test data